 Complete parts A – F of the application form.

-Ensure there is a green tick at each heading and save each page.
+Make sure there is a green tick at each heading and save each page.

-Review the information provided by selecting print preview.
+Review the information by selecting print preview.

 Upload required supporting documents.
 This may include affidavits or mandatory certificates.